JackSzwergold/Preworn-Main/README_CAPISTRANO.md

-# Installing Capistrano
+# Capistrano Related Items

-**NOTE:** As of May 15, 2015 this document is for reference only since much of the advice has beem obsoleted by a recent upgrade of the deployment scripts to use Capistrano 3; specifically version 3.4.0.
+**NOTE:** As of May 15, 2015 this document is for reference only since much of the advice has been obsoleted by a recent upgrade of the deployment scripts to use Capistrano 3; specifically version 3.4.0.
 Installing Capistrano like this should suffice to get the code deployed:

     sudo gem install capistrano:3.4.0